 6. Close Unnecessary Apps

 Some of us open app after app and don’t bother to close them even after we no longer need to use them.
-This multi-tasking capability is a common feature of smartphones, but it is also a main reason why battery life gets drained away easily.
+This multitasking capability is a common feature of smartphones, but it is also the main reason why battery life gets drained away easily.
 The worst thing is that you’re losing battery juice when you are not even using them.
 Leaving them open will leave your battery at half-bar in no time.

 As often as possible, kill your apps if you are not using them.
 There are some valuable apps out there that manage the multitasking ability of your smartphone to ensure it performs at its best to conserve battery life without jeopardizing usage.
 One such Android app is the Advanced Task Killer.

 7. Disable GPS

 Certain apps eat up more battery juice than others, particularly apps which utilize the GPS system to track your location.
 Your smartphone has a GPS unit that allows the sending and receiving of signals to and from satellites to determine your exact location, which is integral for some apps to work, for example, map-based apps like Google Maps or to check-in on Facebook.

 When left running in the background, some of these apps may continue to send and receive signals.
 It takes a lot out of your battery to continuously do that, even if you aren’t aware of it.
 Hence, you should ensure that those particular apps are closed when you really don’t need them.
 A more extreme way is to disable location services when prompted by these apps.
 It may slow down the efficiency of these apps but you won’t be tracked on your location and some users deliberately do that for privacy reasons.

 8. No Bluetooth, Wi-Fi, 3G/4G When Not in Use